vsrinivas/fuchsia/docs/targets/rpi3.md

    + Using an MBR partition table
    + With a FAT32 boot partition

-2. Invoking `make magenta-rpi3-arm64`  should have created a file called `magenta.bin` in at the following path `./build-magenta-rpi3-arm64/magenta.bin`
+2. Invoking `make magenta-rpi3-arm64` should have created files `magenta.bin`
+   and `bootfs.img` the following path `./build-magenta-rpi3-arm64/`

 3. Copy the `magenta.bin` file to the SD card's boot partition as `kernel8.img` as follows:

         cp ./build-magenta-rpi3-arm64/magenta.bin <path/to/sdcard/mount>/kernel8.img

+4. Copy the `bootfs.img` file to the SD card's boot partition as follows:

+        cp ./build-magenta-rpi3-arm64/bootfs.img <path/to/sdcard/mount>/bootfs.img

-4. You must also copy `bootcode.bin` and `start.elf` to the boot partition.
+5. You must also copy `bootcode.bin` and `start.elf` to the boot partition.
 They can be obtained from [here](https://github.com/raspberrypi/firmware/tree/master/boot).
    Because of how command line arguments are passed to the kernel, you will also need to copy the device tree blob in kernel/target/rpi3/bcm2710-rpi-3-b.dtb It is important that the dtb file retain the name bcm2710-rpi-3-b.dtb when copied to the boot partition.

-5. Create a file called `config.txt` in the boot partition with the following
+6. Create a file called `config.txt` in the boot partition with the following
    contents:

    ```